JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-library.md

     }
     ```

-4. Create a separate file `Base64Npm.kt` in the same directory and implement the `Base64` object using the `base-64` npm package:
+5. Create a separate file `Base64Npm.kt` in the same directory.
+6. Implement the `Base64` object using the `base-64` npm package:

    ```kotlin
    package org.jetbrains.base64